4. The asylum request at the Ofpra

 Note: you can find information on gender-related persecution in a guide published by the Toulouse Asile Network

-Note: describe these events with as much detail as possible, indicating who your persecutors were, how they behaved, any means of defence you used, any help you received…
+Warning !: describe these events with as much detail as possible, indicating who your persecutors were, how they behaved, any means of defence you used, any help you received…

 • what steps you took to request protection from the authorities in your country (making a complaint, initiation of legal proceedings, letters or visits to agents of the administration, etc.);